-In accordance with the provisions of FASB ASC 958-605, Not-for-Profit - Revenue Recognition, unconditional contributions are generally recognized as revenues or gains in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
+In accordance with the provisions of FASB ASC 958-605.
+Not-for-Profit - Revenue Recognition, unconditional contributions are generally recognized as revenues or gains in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
 The Foundation implements the guidance provided by ASU 2018-08, Clarifying the Scope of the Accounting Guidance for Contributions Received and Contributions Made, to provide a decision-making model to assist entities in evaluating whether transactions should be accounted for as contributions within the scope of Topic 958, Not-for-Profit Entities, or as exchange (reciprocal) transactions subject to other guidance and determining whether a contribution is conditional.
 All contributions are available for unrestricted use unless specifically restricted by the donor.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 The receivable for the remaining payments and the corresponding revenue are recognized concurrently.
-Management considers receivables as of December 31, 2023 and 2022, to be fully collectible; accordingly, no allowance for uncollectible accounts is recorded.
+The Foundation uses the allowance method to determine uncollectible promises receivable.
+The allowance is based on prior years' experience and management's analysis of specific promises made.
+Management considers receivables as of December 31, 2024 and 2023, to be fully collectible; accordingly, no allowance for uncollectible accounts is recorded.